-The amount of chemicals which are added is a direct function of the amount of sediment in the tank and the pH of the mixture.
-The recommended proportions by weight to dry solids in the slurry are 2% for ferric sulfate and 3% lime.
-The chemicals are pumped to the appropriate SRST while the SRST mixer remains running to aid in mixing the chemicals.
+The amount of chemicals which may be added is a direct function of the amount of sediment in the tank and the pH of the mixture.
+Based on early laboratory results, the recommended proportions by weight to dry solids in the slurry are 2% for ferric sulfate and 3% for lime.
+The preferred algorithm for determining addition of chemical conditioners is based on sample results which yields the specific gravity of the dry solids and measurements of slurry mass, slurry density, slurry volume, and supernate density.
+The chemicals may be pumped to the appropriate SRST while the SRST mixer remains running to aid in mixing the chemicals.

-Following chemical addition and termination of mixer operation, the sediment slurry is allowed to settle before commencing decant operations.
+Following any chemical addition and termination of mixer operation, the sediment slurry is allowed to settle before commencing decant operations.
 The decanting process begins with lowering the solids level detector into the tank.
-The decant hose, which also has an associated solids concentration detector, is then lowered into the tank to a
+The decant hose, which also has an associated solids concentration detector, is then lowered into the tank to a preprogrammed concentration of suspended solids.
+Based on the premise that sediment solid particles are denser than the supernatant liquid, the decant hose solids concentration detector is set to a lower concentration than that found at the solid/liquid interface.
+This assures that the decant hose suction level is above the solid-liquid interface, thus minimizing solids pickup in the decanted supernate.